qiyuangong/Deep_Learning_Exercise/README.md

 **After talking with serveral people, who are learning deep learning by themselves.
 I found that in this stage, learning too much without a correct direction is very inefficient.
 To avoid going into wrong directions, I highly recommend them to go over Standford CS231n by Feifei Li.
 This course will give you an overview & basic knowledge of deep learning, and let you know the mapping between problem & solutions.**

-Tips: Focus on applications and examples
+Tips: Focus on applications and examples.
+Search with Google, and try several solutions if possible.

 How to: Choose a DL framework, and learn with examples.
 DIY like building with LeGo.
 At this stage, [Kaggle](https://www.kaggle.com/) and [Google colab](https://colab.research.google.com/) will be your best playground.

 ### Advanced knowledge